July gave Ohio casinos and racinos a shot in the arm, but August revenue totals have leveled off in The Buckeye State.

 With the exception of Jack Thistletown holding steady, all Ohio racinos dipped more than $1 million below last month’s revenue totals.

 Net revenue in August 2022 for Ohio racinos came in at $111.7 million, a 5.3% drop from last month’s $118 million but nearly on par with August 2021’s totals of $111.8 million.

 MGM Northfield continues to outperform the other racinos in the state, but this month Jack Thistletown was the only Ohio racino to approach its strong showing from July 2022.

 Compared to the revenue totals from 2021, August 2022 presented a mixed bag.
 MGM Northfield, Miami Valley Gaming and Eldorado Scioto Downs bettered their revenues from last year, while Jack Thistletown, both Hollywood racinos and Belterra Park thoroughbred racetrack all came in below last year’s totals.

-August also represents the first month of 2022 where year-to-date revenue totals fell below 2021’s totals.
+August year-t0-date revenue totals have all but leveled off with 2021 totals.
 The overall decrease follows the general trend of 2022 gaming revenue stabilizing and perhaps dipping below last year’s totals.

 |Racino||August 2022 Net Revenue (in millions)||July 2022 Net Revenue (in millions)||August 2021 Net Revenue (in millions)|